 How to Avoid

-To mitigate this error, such risks must be taken into account, appraised in terms of their likelihood of occurring, and reflected in cost projections.
+To mitigate this error, such risks must be considered, appraised in terms of their likelihood of occurring, and reflected in cost projections.
 Not all of them will happen.
-Some will only take place in part, with limited consequences.
+Some will only take place in part, with little consequences.
 Some will happen.
-It’s prudent to be realistic about potential risks in order to avoid being caught off guard later on.
+It’s prudent to be realistic about potential risks to avoid catching off guard later.

 Failing to Understand Quotations and Estimations

 An estimate is a prediction, but a quote is a defined price.
-When a customer requests a quote, it’s critical to make sure you know exactly what you’re pricing for.
+When a customer requests a quote, knowing precisely what you’re pricing for is critical.
 Fixed-price contracts are frequently agreed upon without enough study and description of the needs.
-Particular vigilance should be exercised where you or your organization is attempting to win business.
+Particular vigilance should be exercised when you or your organization attempts to win business.

 How to Avoid

-In this case, it’s critical that you spend a little extra effort upfront defining and agreeing on the scope.
+In this case, you must spend some extra effort upfront defining and agreeing on the scope.
 The extra time spent now could spare you from a later loss-making endeavour.
-There are projects where the scope is not clearly specified and the project ends up costing much more than it should.
+But, on the other hand, there are projects where the scope is not specified and costs much more than it should.

 Making Informed Guesses